 He has also written a collection of tales for children, and a screenplay for the TV crime drama Hinterland.
 Other writing has appeared in a variety of anthologies and newspapers, and in journals and magazines including Granta and The New Yorker.

-In 2020, the city of Haarlem welcomes Cynan Jones for a two-week citybooks residency.
+In 2020, the city of Haarlem had planned to welcome Cynan Jones for a two-week citybooks residency, but due to the corona lockdown we decided to postpone the residency to 2021.